pjtunstall/mad/README.md

 ## Fix

-- Credits sensitive to screen size.
+- Credits sensitive to screen size and type of browser.
 Make sure the whole thing displays correctly even on bigger screens than mine.
+Make sure they don't overlap on Firefox.
+For me, it looks ok on Chrome, Brave, and Safari.

+- If possible, hide or get rid of intrusive and unnecessary scroll bars in intro.
+They're visible always in some browsers.
+They're only visible on hover in my Chrome (Version 126.0.6478.127 (Official Build) (x86_64)) and Brave (not ideal, but much better), but always visible in some other people's Chrome.

-- Leave as is?
-I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
+- I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
 It might be nice to leave it in as a fun quirk that can be learnt and exploited.
+Leave as is?

 ## Add framework